-By the way, CCP modules can be equipped with a Special Event Trigger.
+Both CCP modules are equipped with a Special Event Trigger.
 This is an internal hardware signal generated in Compare mode to trigger actions by other modules.
-The Special Event Trigger is enabled the Compare Special Event Trigger mode by selecting CCP1CON (CCPxM<3:0> = 1011).
+The Special Event Trigger is enabled by selecting the Compare Special Event Trigger mode (CCPxM<3:0> = 1011).